 For more specific information about the Summa program and how to apply, please visit the BSD Summa webpage.

 Students will be excused from P.E. with a note from their parent/guardian for reasons of illness or injury.
-If the excuse extends for more than five school days, a doctor's note must be obtained.
 If a student does not have a written or verbal excuse from a parent or guardian, he/she will be asked to participate.
 Notes must be presented at the beginning of class and will not be accepted to excuse a student from participation in a previous class period.
-Students who consistently fail to dress down in a proper uniform will have parents/guardians notified and be referred to administration for intervention.

 In addition to the policies and practices that are specific to Whitford MS and stated in this handbook, Whitford also carefully observes the policies of the Beaverton School District as set forth in the Beaverton School District Student/Family Handbook.
 Please read both of these handbooks carefully.
 If you do not have access to a computer and would like a copy of the handbook you may request a copy from the main office.

 All students are expected to behave in a manner that demonstrates safe, responsible, respectful, and kind actions.
+These expectations are the same whether students attend school in the physical building or during distance learning online.
 At Whitford, students are expected to:

 - dress for success (see section on Dress Code)

 - bring their binder and all needed materials to class each day

 - be in the classroom on time and ready to learn

 - use class time wisely, be on task, listen attentively

 - show respect and courtesy to others